bitrot7/Intrigue2/core/README.md

 database is a dead simple array of Game Objects (Gobject.java).
 What is a relevant object you say?  arent all objects relevant to all Systems?

+Goo--Bad Question, no they are not an object that is only meant to be seen should not be operated on by a sound system.

-Go look at the either `system` package to start getting a better idea of ECS in Intrigue API.  `com.mk.*.system`
+Go look at the either system package to start getting a better idea of ECS.  com.mk.*.system

 Hopefully looking at this code gives you good ideas of your own.